RosettaCommons/documentation/rosetta_basics/scoring/VoidsPenaltyEnergy.md

 4. All candidate rotamers are examined.
 For each rotamer, the number of buried voxels that the rotamer overlaps is counted and used to determine a volume for that rotamer.
 These volumes are stored.
 5. Any voxel touched by no rotamer is removed from the buried set, and the total buried volume is updated to reflect this pruning.
 This ensures that unreachable volume doesn't distort the calculation.

-At the end of the pre-computation, we have (a) a value for the total buried volume (which we will call ```V```) and (b) a number for the buried volume of each rotamer, which we will call ```v(i,j)``` for the volume of the jth rotamer at position i.
+At the end of the precomputation, we have (a) a value for the total buried volume (which we will call ```V```) and (b) a number for the buried volume of each rotamer, which we will call ```v(i,j)``` for the volume of the jth rotamer at position i.
 The voxel grid is discarded at this point to liberate memory, and the packer trajectory then commences.

 #### Computation during packer trajectory